 During fetal life, there are about 6 million to 7 million eggs.
 From this time, no new eggs are produced.

 The vast majority of the eggs within the ovaries steadily die, until they are depleted at menopause.
-At birth, there are approximately 1 million eggs; and by the time of puberty, only about 300,000 remain.
+At birth, there are approximately 1 million eggs; and by the time of puberty, only about 300,000 remains.
 Of these, 300 to 400 will be ovulated during a woman's reproductive lifetime.
 The eggs continue to degenerate during pregnancy, with the use of birth control pills, and in the presence or absence of regular menstrual cycles.